LoganRickert/CPP-Manager/README.md

 * Line 3 is the reason this file exists
 * Line 4 is the author of the file
 * Line 5 is the 'version number' 'date the file was created; %m-%d-%Y %H:%M:S'.
-	Every time you build the project via cpp-run, the third zero will increment by one.
-If you increment the other numbers or reset the third number to 0, cpp-run will roll with it.
+	Every time you build the project via cpp-man, the third zero will increment by one.
+If you increment the other numbers or reset the third number to 0, cpp-man will roll with it.
 * Line 6 is the date and time the file was last compiled.
 	* This actually and line 5 no long works not that I think about it, lol.